 What is food handler training and how do I access it?

-The NSW Food Authority is developing a free online training module that covers the basic requirements.
+The NSW Food Authority's free online training module covers the basic requirements.

 How often should food handler training occur?